finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 The Compliance Operator, or any other operator, can be installed on OCP using the Administrator UI or the CLI.
 Instructions on both methods can be found [here](https://docs.openshift.com/container-platform/4.11/security/compliance_operator/compliance-operator-installation.html).

-Below we will decribe both the installation and configuration of the CIS profile using the command line.
+Below we will describe both the installation and configuration of the CIS profile using the command line.

 ## Day 2 Customisation